 What Happens When You Fail at Market Timing

-The sirens sing out: "buy low and sell high!"
+"Buy low and sell high!"

 On the surface, it is easy: watch the stock market, determine when stocks are “too high” and sell.
 Then, keep watching the stock market, determine when we have “hit a bottom” and buy.
 All you have to do is successfully complete these two steps.